AviatrixSystems/Docs/HowTos/cloud_wan_workflow.rst

 Attach to TGW VPN
 ^^^^^^^^^^^^^^^^^^

-If you connect the branch router to TGW VPN, refer to the following fields to attach the branch router.
+To connect a branch router to TGW VPN, refer to the following fields to attach the branch router.

 =========================================              ==========================
 Input Field                                            Value